- Eligibility criteria

 - What happens if my application is rejected?

-What is the Unmarried Partner Visa?
+What is the Unmarried Partner visa?

-The Unmarried Partner visa, sometimes known as a de facto partner visa, falls under the family visas category.
+The UK Unmarried Partner visa, sometimes known as a de facto partner visa, falls under the family visas category.

 It is an immigration permission for non-EEA nationals who are in a long-term relationship with a UK citizen or person with settled status.

-You must be able to prove that you have been in a committed relationship with your partner for at least two years.
+In order to obtain an Unmarried Partner visa, you must be able to prove that you have been in a committed relationship with your partner for at least two years.

 Unmarried Partner visa eligibility

-In order to be eligible for the Unmarried Partner visa, you must be able to demonstrate that your relationship is genuine and long-term (at least two years) and is largely akin to a marriage/civil partnership.
+In order to be eligible for the UK Unmarried Partner visa, you must be able to demonstrate that your relationship is genuine and long-term (at least two years) and is largely akin to a marriage/civil partnership.